STEP 1 - WRITE A BUSINESS PLAN

 HOW TO FILE A DBA IN ARIZONA FOR SOLE PROPRIETORSHIPS & GENERAL PARTNERSHIPS

-If you are a sole proprietorship or general partnership in Arizona and doing business under your full first and last name, John Smith, for example, there is no filing, but if the business will operate under a trade name/business name like John Smith’s Handyman Service, Mr. Handyman, etc, you will need to file a Trade Name Registration or DBA (Doing Business As).
-To register the business name, visit the Arizona Secretary of State.
+If you are a sole proprietorship or general partnership in Arizona and doing business under your full first and last name, John Smith, for example, there is no filing, but if the business will operate under a trade name/business name like John Smith’s Handyman Service, Mr. Handyman, etc, you can a Trade Name Registration or DBA (Doing Business As).
+Registration isn’t required, but is recommended should ownership of the business need to be proven.
+This is commonly requested when opening a checking account or to sign up with a vendor.

 The Trade Name Registration will cost $10 and will have to be renewed every 5 years.
 Filing time will take 2-3 weeks.